-At the start of 2018 I was spending time with my in-laws in The Philippines whilst working on a couple of projects, including looking for work for when I returned.
+At the start of 2018 I was spending time with my in-laws in The Philippines whilst working on a couple of projects.
+I was also looking for work for my return to the UK.
 Previously I had worked for a local authority working on a national project for scam prevention.
 During my time in this role I worked with, and aided, large number of elderly and vulnerable people.
 Since working there I started to miss this interaction and wanted to help others again.

 During my search for opportunities I came across an interesting voluntary role with the Alzheimer’s Society who were looking for people interested in photography.
 A long story short, there was a gentleman with a passion for photography who had lost his confidence due to changes in his mental health.